-The coup action is also overpowered: the first player to coup twice wins.
+The coup action is also overpowered: the first to coup twice wins.

 What began as a game of bluffing and deduction is reduced to a race for coins and blind bluffs and challenges.
-Coup doesn’t have much “gameplay” to begin with, and this variant strips it of whatever it does have.
+Coup doesn't have much "gameplay" to begin with, and the official 2-player variant strips it of whatever it does have.

-We can address the glaring flaws in two-player Coup using these tweaks:
+We can address the flaws in two-player Coup with these tweaks:

-- Play with five lives each: when a character dies, flip it face-up and set it aside, then draw from the court deck to replace it.
-When your fourth and fifth characters die, DON’T replace them.
-As soon as someone’s fifth character dies, they lose.
+2. Play with five lives each.
+When a character dies, flip it face-up and set it aside, then draw from the court deck to replace it.
+When your fourth and fifth characters die, DON'T replace them.
+As soon as someone's fifth character dies, they lose.

-The “five lives” tweak eliminates the “make one mistake and you lose” flaw, which essentially weakens the strength of the Assassin.
-It gives you more time to gather information about what the opponent has, thus opening up more strategies you can use as the game state evolves.
+The "five lives" rule eliminates the "make one mistake and you lose" flaw, which essentially weakens the strength of the Assassin.
+It gives you more time to gather information about what the opponent has, and opens up more strategies as the game evolves.

-Playing with a full court deck means that the game starts off with a good amount of luck involved, but as characters die and player options become limited, deduction starts playing a greater and greater role toward the end.
+Playing with a full court deck means that the game starts off with a good amount of luck involved, but as characters die and player options become limited, deduction starts playing a greater and more influential role towards the end.

 With these tweaks in place, I honestly now like Coup more as a 2-player game than as a group game.